Selected Current Research

 I describe new facts about the placement of secondary stress in inflected exceptional stems and compounds in Polish, which are incompatible with existing analyses based in monostratal Optimality Theory.
 I propose an alternative analysis based in a multistratal approach to OT which not only accounts for these new facts, but also efficiently harnesses the similarity in stress placement across different morphophonological domains.

-I am exploring variation and change in the use of the discourse particle eh in New Zealand, through corpus-based and experimental studies.
+I have conducted corpus-based exploration of variation and change in the use of the discourse particle eh in New Zealand.
 I find evidence that eh has spread from indigenous Māori to white Pākeha over time, and that this spread was facilitated by the decrease in social stigma attached to Māori.
+I link this result to psycholinguistic findings about the influence of social stigma on linguistic memory and suggest ways that it can be further tested experimentally.